cembooks/static/README.md

 1) Get [deal.II](https://dealii.org) and install it.

-2) Install texlive and GNU parallel.
+2) Install gnuplot, texlive, and GNU parallel.

 3) Install a program for viewing vtk files.
 [Visit](https://visit.llnl.gov) software package of the Lawrence Livermore National Laboratory is a good option.